github/developer.github.com/content/changes/2013-09-25-releases-api.md

 the API before we freeze changes.
 We expect to lift the preview status in 30 days.

 As with [the Search API][searchapi], we'll take this opportunity to iterate quickly.
 Breaking changes will be announced on this developer blog without any advance warning.
-Once the preview is period, we'll consider the Releases API unchangeable stable for production use.
+Once the preview period is over, we'll consider the Releases API unchangeable.
+At that point, it will be stable and suitable for production use.

 The preview media type is "application/vnd.github.manifold-preview".
 [Manifold](http://en.wikipedia.org/wiki/Eden_Fesi) is a member of the Avengers, with the ability to teleport through time and space.
 He's the one in the middle holding the spear.